 We could say the rule on traveling with lotion on international flights is almost the same as traveling domestically.

-It is probably better to take lotion i n checked baggage on international flights.
+It is probably better to take lotion in checked baggage on international flights.
 If you want to take more than the allowed amount, you will need to save space in your carry-on baggage for more essential items.

-If you are traveling with a type of medical lotion or you buy lotion after the security checkpoint, you can bring any amount in your carry-on baggage and you don’t even have to place it inside a quart sized bag.
+If you are traveling with a type of medical lotion or buy lotion after the security checkpoint, then it is fine to bring any quantity, and you don’t even have to place it inside a quart sized bag.

 We hope this helps.